 concerning: the DAFT and 'the judgment of The Joint Court of Justice' - December 15, 2014

 [...]
 U.S. citizens have the right to be admitted automatically in Curaçao [...]
 On June 1st 2015 the Curaçao Immigration Authority has officially adapted its immigration requirements for U.S. citizens in accordance with the DAFT and the judgment of the Joint Court of Justice.
 U.S. citizens no longer need to apply for residence and working permits.
 U.S. citizens may invest, work and live in the Dutch Caribbean [...]

-At first sight it may seem like there are no requirements at all, and you could just relocate to the Dutch Caribbean to live and work there.
-This is not true, but it is true that a separate work and residence permit (as it applies to all foreign nationals) does not need to be obtained by U.S. citizens, and it may be true that legally spoken this is not called a ‘permit’ but more likely a ‘declaration’ - fact is there are requirements and restrictions for U.S. citizens too before they are allowed to work and stay.
+At first sight, it may seem like there are no requirements at all, and you could just relocate to the Dutch Caribbean to live and work there.
+This is not necessarily true.
+US citizens do not require to obtain a separate work and residence permit (as it applies to all foreign nationals).
+Legally spoken, the ‘permit’ may more likely be called a ‘declaration’.
+The fact remains there are requirements and restrictions for US citizens too before they are allowed to work and stay.
 In other words, it has the characteristics of a permit (especially for the layman).

 'Na Kaminda' means ‘on the way’ - that is exactly what we do!